aferust/opencvd/README.md

 ```
 Then use dub to build the library.

-In your app's dub.json, you need to set linker flags like:
+In your app's dub.json, you may need to set linker flags like:
 ```
 "lflags": ["-L/home/user/.dub/packages/opencvd", "-lopencvcapi", "-lopencvcapi_contrib"]
 ```